gizmore/phpgdo/DOCS/GDO7_I18N.md

 [Trans](../GDO/Language/Trans.php) might not be feature rich, but should be fast.

-English is assumed to be spoken by the user, as something is simply not translateable, like the parameter key of an input, like --arg.
+English is assumed to be spoken by the user, as some things are simply not easily or worthly translateable, like the parameter option key of an input, like --force.
+I won't translate option keys
 Not gonna do that!
 So simple I18n...